futoin/core-js-ri-executor/README.md

 # Browser installation

+Pre-packed modules are available in dist/ folder.

-The module can be used with `webpack` or any other CommonJS packer.
+The module can be used directly with `webpack` or any other CommonJS packer, if ES6->ES5 transpiler is enabled.

-*Note: there are the following globals available*:
+*The following globals are available*:

 * SimpleCCM - global reference to futoin-invoker.SimpleCCM class
 * AdvancedCCM - global reference to futoin-invoker.AdvancedCCM class